thomasfinch/GammaThingy/README.md

 RIP official sideload f.lux (https://justgetflux.com/sideload/) 😢

 With the new Night Shift feature on iOS 9.3, this is pretty much obsolete.
+Unfortunately 32-bit devices can't use Night Shift, so this project might still be useful to some.

 ## Important Information
 This project is in no way associated with f.lux.